 Chatbots were once heralded as the next best thing for business owners like you and me, but as of right now, they aren’t.

 - Conversation is too fluid for chatbots to keep up with

-- Customer Journey is too complex to be defined by some flow chart and if/then statement
+- Variations in the customer journey are too complex to be fully defined by some flow chart and if/then statements

 Conversations, written or verbal, are fluid because language is complex.
 Communication is not a question and answer like Quora or some FAQ page.
 (I believe it is a good practice to have an area on your website for questions like that) Conversations include jargon, euphemisms, similes, metaphors, cultural references, different syntax structure, dialect and accent.
 The best chatbot in the world can’t replace human comprehension in the way that we process syntax, tone, inflection, sarcasm and intent.
 Simply put, language is constantly evolving and is too complex for a chatbot to keep up.

 Here is a seasonal analogy.
-A Salvation Army website asks you to donate money towards a good cause.
-You decide that you don’t want to and click- “no”.
+A Salvation Army website asks you to donate money to a good cause.
+You decide that you don’t want to and click “no”.
 Relatively easy.
-A person interacts and engages with you as you exit the store and asks you person to person.
-You may still say “no”, however the decision is much more difficult for you to say no. Why?
+A person interacts and engages with you as you exit the store and asks you, person to person.
+You may still say “no”, however, the decision is much more difficult for you to say no. Why?
 Because human interaction holds more value.
-Although there are generational preferences, very often, people still want to talk to a human- not a robot.
+Although there are generational preferences, very often, people still want to talk to a human – not a robot.

 “Even as artificial intelligence becomes embedded in everyday interactions, human conversation remains the primary way people make complex purchases or emotional decisions.” – Harvard Business Review